 Twelve states have no reporting requirements to enforce; they receive an “Incomplete” on this element.

 States can make it easier to differentiate between agencies that did not engage in forfeiture activity during the reporting period and those that are failing to follow the rules by always requiring agencies to report, regardless of whether they seized or forfeited any property during the reporting period.
-Ten states and the U.S. departments of Justice and the Treasury currently require the filing of so-called null reports; this requirement is denoted by an asterisk after their grade.
+Eleven states and the U.S. departments of Justice and the Treasury currently require the filing of so-called null reports; this requirement is denoted by an asterisk after their grade.

 With law enforcement agencies in most states able to self-finance via their forfeiture activity, routine audits are crucial to guarantee the financial integrity of forfeiture accounts and ensure that funds are not misappropriated or misspent.
 Yet 33 states never require financial audits of agency forfeiture accounts, resulting in an F on this element of transparency and accountability.

-Currently, only six states and the U.S. departments of Justice and the Treasury earn an A for requiring annual independent financial audits of forfeiture accounts—the gold standard for ensuring that audits are regular and timely, and for avoiding conflicts of interest.
+Currently, only seven states and the U.S. departments of Justice and the Treasury earn an A for requiring annual or biennial independent financial audits of forfeiture accounts—the gold standard for ensuring that audits are regular and timely, and for avoiding conflicts of interest.

 Michigan receives a B for requiring annual internal audits.
 Such requirements ensure regular and timely audits but may present a conflict of interest in allowing an agency to audit itself.
 In four states, forfeiture accounts are subject to independent audit at the discretion of a government oversight body.
 Because routine audits are better for ensuring financial integrity, such states receive a C. Louisiana receives a D; its forfeiture accounts are subject to discretionary internal audits.